Responding to Voices: Compassionate approaches and hopeful alternatives

-- Hearing voices approach and the benefits of peer support
+- Understand the hearing voices approach and the benefits of peer support

-- Alternative frameworks and preferred language to describe human experience
+- Consider alternative frameworks and preferred language to describe human experience

-- Exploring together the diversity, meaning and intentions of voices, visions and beliefs experienced by people
+- Explore the diversity, meaning and intentions of voices, visions and beliefs experienced by people

-- Voices and visions in context, making links to relational, social, cultural, spiritual, historical, and political experiences
+- Discover voices and visions in context and make links to relational, social, cultural, spiritual, historical and political experiences

-- Creative, compassionate, and collaborative strategies for responding to distress, confusion, and intensity
+- Learn creative, compassionate, and collaborative strategies for responding to distress, confusion, and intensity

-- Ideas for changing the power imbalance and our relationship to controlling voices and disruptive experiences
+- Discuss ideas for changing the power imbalance and our relationship to controlling voices and disruptive experiences

-- Ideas for hopeful, sustainable and collaborative work in the mental health sector
+- Discuss ideas for sustainable and collaborative work in the mental health sector

 - People with direct experience

-- People who provide support (family, friends, peer workers and clinicians)
+- People who provide support, including family, friends, peer workers and clinicians

-“What I want to see is a healthy society, what I want to see is social justice and a world of acceptance where diversity is embraced and celebrated,” Debra Lampshire, experience based expert, Professional teaching fellow, University of Auckland, Chair of ISPS New Zealand.
+“What I want to see is a healthy society.
+What I want to see is social justice and a world of acceptance where diversity is embraced and celebrated,” Debra Lampshire, Professional Teaching Fellow, University of Auckland.